dataspacedatalife/connector/README.md

 ```

 Once `READY` is `True`, your participant is fully deployed, secured with HTTPS, and accessible at your domain (e.g., `https://conector-xdatashare.gradiant.org`).

+### 4. Participant Chart (participant-chart)

+The `participant-chart` is a versatile chart designed to deploy a complete participant node capable of operating within an Eclipse Dataspace (EDC).
+It packages all the necessary components for creating a fully functional MVD participant.

+A key feature of this chart is its design as a reusable blueprint.
+Using different values files located in the `values/` directory, we can deploy various types of participants from this single, standardized chart.

+**Components (Subcharts):**

+The participant node is composed of several key services deployed as subcharts:
+- **EDC Components:**
+    - **controlplane:** Deploys the EDC Controlplane.
+This is the "brain" of the participant, responsible for managing the data catalog, handling contract negotiations, and enforcing data usage policies.
+    - **dataplane:** Deploys the EDC Dataplane.
+This component is responsible for the actual, secure transfer of data between participants once a contract agreement has been successfully negotiated by the controlplane.
+    - **identityhub:** Deploys the Identity Hub service.
+This is a critical component for managing the participant's Decentralized Identity (DID) and for storing and using Verifiable Credentials.
+- **Supporting Infrastructure:**
+    - **postgres:** Deploys a PostgreSQL database instance for persisting the participant's data.
+    - **vault:** Deploys a HashiCorp Vault instance for managing sensitive information and secrets.
+- **Participant Interface:**
+    - **participant-portal:** Installs the participant web portal.
+This is the primary graphical user interface (GUI) where users can manage the data catalog, view policies, initiate contract negotiations, and monitor the status of data transfers.
+    - **keycloak:** Installs an instance of Keycloak.
+This service acts as the Identity and Access Management (IAM) Provider for the stack, securing the portal and API endpoints.
+It manages user authentication (login) and defines their permissions (authorization).

+**Initial Seeding Jobs**

+To streamline the setup process, the chart includes several one-time jobs that run after installation:

+- Create Default Policies (`job-seed-policies.yaml`):
+    - Purpose: Establishes the foundational data access and usage policies for the participant.
+    - Functionality: Create the default set of data acess and usage policies, defining the rules under which participant will access the data.
+- Create Participant DID (`job-seed-identityhub.yaml`):
+    - Purpose: Establishes the participant's identity within the dataspace by creating and registering its Decentralized Identifier (DID).
+    - Functionality: This job generates and registers the participant's Decentralized Identifier (DID) in the Identity Hub.
+The DID is essential for establishing the participant's identity within the dataspace.
+- Request Credential (`job-request-credentials.yaml`):
+    - Purpose: Initiates the process for the participant to obtain its Verifiable Credential from the dataspace-issuer.
+    - Functionality: This job automates a crucial onboarding step by making the participant proactively request its required Verifiable Credential from the dataspace-issuer.
+This allows the participant to become a trusted and verifiable member of the dataspace shortly after deployment.